didaquis/didibudget-frontend/README.md

 This is an app to manage your money.
 The proyect is splitted on two repositories: one for the backend and one for the frontend application.

-This repository is for the frontend and is made to work with [the backend](https://github.com/didaquis/didibudget-backend)
+This repository is for the frontend and is intended to work with [the backend](https://github.com/didaquis/didibudget-backend)

 ![preview_01](./docs-and-assets/preview_01.png)